ENCCS/qas2025/content/day0.md

 :::
 :::

-# Stay connected
+## Let's stay connected

 :::{admonition} Join our community and stay updated!
 :class: tip

-Stay in the loop with ENCCS for updates, training opportunities, and news about HPC, AI, and quantum computing!
+Stay in the loop with ENCCS for updates, training opportunities, and news about connecting HPC, AI, and quantum computing!

 **🌐 Visit our website:**
-- **[ENCCS Website](https://enccs.se/)** - Training courses, webinars, tutorials, blog posts, and upcoming events
+- **[ENCCS Website](https://enccs.se/)** - HPC services, on-boarding, training courses, webinars, tutorials, blog posts, and upcoming events

 **📧 Subscribe to our newsletter:**
 - **[ENCCS Newsletter](https://enccs.se/newsletter)** - Get monthly updates delivered to your inbox